hanzhao-yu/Simulator/README.md

 # Challenges I ran into
   Database design.
+  Concurrency.
 # Accomplishments that I'm proud of

 # What I learned
+  Javascript.
+  ServletListener.

-# What's next for DeFake
+# What's next for this
+  Migrate to Cloud.
+  Load test.
+  Redesign the database.
+  More feature.
 # Built With
   Java,
   Apache Tomcat server,
   Json,
   Mysql,
   Coinbase API,
   MAMP,
+  HTML,
+  CSS,
+  JavaScript,
+  Ajax
 # Try it out